-The Overarching Policy framing this Neighbourhood Plan recognises that the village is divided on its east side by the Link Road and intentionally includes the built area along the Irmingland Road within the Village Settlement Boundary.
-It is the intention of this Plan that housing will not be permitted adjacent to the Link Road or outside the new Village Development Boundary, see.
-Figure 16.
+The Overarching Policy framing this Neighbourhood Plan recognises that the village is divided on its east side by the Link Road and intentionally includes the built area along the Irmingland Road within the Development Boundary.
+It is the intention of this Plan that housing will not be permitted adjacent to the Link Road or outside the new Village Development Boundary, as defined on the proposal map Fig 14.
 The disused railway embankment forms a natural barrier to the south of the village.
 This will be retained wherever possible.
 The proposed extension of the settlement boundary is necessary because it facilitates appropriate infill development to meet a part of the identified housing needs.
 Without this extension, new dwellings and industrial areas could not be accommodated within the current settlement boundary.
 This might lead to a haphazard or patchy development that could seriously undermine the nature and beauty of the village within its rural setting.

-After consultation (see Appendix 13), the village settlement boundary has been extended to allow extra development in line with this Neighbourhood Plan within the new boundaries - but not outside them other than where this is in line with national policy as at the time of this Neighbourhood pPan.
+After consultation (see Evidence Base - Appendix 13), the village development boundary has been extended to allow extra development in line with this Neighbourhood Plan within the new boundaries - but not outside them other than where this is in line with national policy as at the time of this Neighbourhood Plan.
 The consultation asked residents whether they agreed to the new proposed boundary or not and whether they wanted any changes made to the proposals.
 The new boundary was drawn to identify the built outskirts of the village as it exists in 2017 which is significantly larger than the previous development boundary.